puppetlabs-toy-chest/puppet-quest-guide/quests/control_repository.md

     cd ~/control-repo

-Before beginning work, take a moment to check the status of the git repository.
+Before beginning work, take a moment to check the status of the Git repository.

     git status